marksherriff/cs4730-f24-website/campaign.md

 Back at the Hammer & Tongs, you convince Jymrian to distract Doomguy for a moment, allowing you to steal the Obsidian Orb taking it out behind the Hammer & Tongs.
 Why would Jymrian help you in this way?
 What is the purpose of the Obsidan Orb?
 And why did Doomguy just have it sitting at his feet?

 __Outcome: Random encouter succeeded!
 Campaign RE-1: Aesthetics offered.__

+### Chapter 3: Examining the Orb (Tuesday - 9/15)

+After successful perception, arcana, and religion checks, your have discovered the following:

+- Perfectly smooth and cold
+- Flecks of white and silver across the surface
+- A light seems to glow from within
+- Called the Orb of Zoz'gathel, you know that it opens a portal to the Demon Realm, but you don't know how to activate it

+__Outcome: Advantage for encounter next time.
+No RE offered.__